Practice Philosophy:

 Experience and Training:

-Dr. Landoll received his PhD in Clinical Psychology with a Specialization in Children and Families from the University of Miami.
+Dr. Landoll received his PhD in Clinical Psychology with a Specialization in Children and Families from the University of Miami, and earned an additional Master’s degree from the Uniformed Services University of the Health Sciences in Health Professions Education.
 He served as a clinical psychologist with the United States Air Force and deployed to Afghanistan in support of Operation Enduring Freedom and Operation Freedom’s Sentinel.
-He received a second Master’s degree from the Uniformed Services University of the Health Sciences in Health Professions Education and is dual board certified in both Clinical Psychology and Clinical Child and Adolescent Psychology.
+Dr. Landoll and is dual board certified in both Clinical Psychology and Clinical Child and Adolescent Psychology, an achievement reached by fewer than 1% of all licensed clinical psychologists.
 He continues to actively conduct research and teach military healthcare professionals and is passionate about the needs of military and veteran service members and their families.
 He also serves as the Director of Psychological Testing and Evaluation at The Ross Center.

 Dr. Landoll has completed continuing education requirements that meet the initiatives of The Ross Center’s Diversity, Equity and Inclusion Task Force.